jabedek/toko-ng/README.md

 # TokoNg

-Making use of Angular Web Speech API.
+Making use of Web Speech API with Angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0.